Bulimia And Anorexia In A Wilderness Therapy Program: Health And Intervention

 Use of individual psychotherapy, family therapy, and cognitive-behavioral therapy--a form of psychotherapy that teaches patients how to change abnormal thoughts and behavior--is often the most productive.
 Cognitive-behavior therapists focus on changing eating behaviors usually by rewarding or modeling wanted behavior.
 These therapists also help patients work to change the distorted and rigid thinking patterns associated with eating disorders.

-A significant loss of weight or overall weight less than 15% of normal weight may constitute a significant health problem.
-People with Bulimia who refuse to eat for an extended time will become medically and mentally compromised.
-Conditions warranting hospitalization include excessive and rapid weight loss, serious metabolic disturbances, severe depression (with neurovegetative signs), risk of suicide, repeated sycopal episodes, severe binge eating and purging, or psychosis.
-Most emergency departments that are medical and not psychiatric are able to recognize or respond with appropriate understanding of the needs of child or adult with Bulimia and Anorexia.
-Primary treatment of Bulimia or Anorexia in a hospital setting is not the preferred first treatment method unless there is severe medical or behavioral instability.
+Children with Bulimia who refuse to eat for an extended time will become medically and mentally compromised.
+Conditions warranting hospitalization include excessive and rapid weight loss, serious metabolic disturbances, severe depression (with neurovegetative signs), risk of suicide, severe binge eating and purging, or psychosis.
+Most emergency departments that are medical and not psychiatric are able to recognize or respond with appropriate understanding of the needs of student with Bulimia and Anorexia.
+A conflict between the Emergency Department and the wilderness program is likely if the hospital does not realize that the student was being given proper care and that the program was responsive and caring toward the condition.
+Students with Bulimia or Anorexia are prone to sincerely fabricate and report abuse and neglect by caregivers, parents and program staff.
+The emergency room staff must be careful not to let the student pit the hospital staff against the students parents, counselors, therapists and staff in their treatment program.
+Primary treatment of Bulimia or Anorexia in a hospital setting is not the preferred first treatment method.

-The use of medications, especially an initial trial of a medication can be very appropriate.
-Starting an individual on a medication while in outpatient treatment reuires that staff be trained to recognize associated side-effects and to respond appropriately.
-The patients mental and medical status must be monitored.
-The use of antipsychotic drugs (e.g., haloperidol or respiridone) are not indicated.
-Monoamine oxidase inhibitors (MAOIs) have been used for people with Bulimia and Anorexia but with some success to address patients who are overly sensitive to rejection.
+The use of medications, especially an initial trial of a medication in a wilderness program is very problematic.
+Starting a student on a medication, while in a wilderness settings requires that staff be trained to recognize associated side-effects and to respond appropriately.
+The students mental and medical status must be monitored.
+The use of antipsychotic drugs (e.g., zeprexia or respiridone) are not indicated.
+Monoamine oxidase inhibitors (MAOIs) have been used for students with Bulimia and Anorexia but with little success to address patients who are overly sensitive to rejection.
 However these drugs have potentially life threatening side effects if a student eats certain foods.
 Other antidepressants have also been found to be effective in reducing anxiety, depression and obsessive compulsive behavior.
 Brief use of antianxiety medication has been used to relieve episodic or intense anxiety.
 Long-term use of antianxiety medication should be considered with caution because of their propensity to reinforce medication seeking behavior and further escape and avoidance behavior.
 Scientists have examined the effectiveness of combining psychotherapy and medications.
 In a recent study of bulimia, researchers found that both intensive group therapy and antidepressant medications, combined or alone, benefited patients.
 In another study of bulimia, the combined use of cognitive-behavioral therapy and antidepressant medications was most beneficial.
 The combination treatment was particularly effective in preventing relapse once medications were discontinued.
 For patients who binge only, cognitive-behavioral therapy and antidepressant medications may also prove to be useful.